Freemasoid/nextjs-urbaniq-explorer/README.md

 pnpm dev
 ```

-2. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## Usage

+- **Home Page**: Learn about the application features
+- **Chat**: Interact with the AI travel assistant for general travel recommendations
+- **New Tour**: Generate a custom tour by entering a city and country
+- **Tours**: View all your saved tours with search functionality
+- **Profile**: Manage your account settings and theme preferences

+## Deployment

+The application is deployed on Vercel.
+For your own deployment:

+1. Push your repository to GitHub
+2. Connect to Vercel and deploy
+3. Add the environment variables in the Vercel dashboard